Astrid Roemer: Later career

+Awards

-Roemer won the P. C. Hooft Award for 2016 over the favoured candidate, Arnon Grunberg, becoming the first Caribbean author to win the award.
+Roemer won the P. C. Hooft Award for 2016 over the favored candidate, Arnon Grunberg, becoming the first Caribbean author to win the Dutch award.
 According to the jury, Roemer's novels are a literary imagining of the history of Suriname, a history that is not very well known in the Netherlands outside of the topics of slavery and the December murders but is "inextricably intertwined with the history of our country...and thus, by way of Roemer's unique oeuvre, with our literature".
 The jury added, "political engagement and literary experiment go hand in hand with Roemer".
 In 2021, Roemer received the Prijs der Nederlandse Letteren, becoming the first Surinamese winner.
 The jury's nomination states: "With her novels, plays and poems Astrid H. Roemer occupies a unique position in the Dutch literary landscape.
 Her work is unconventional, poetic and lived through.
 Roemer succeeds in connecting themes from recent national history, such as corruption, tension, guilt, colonization and decolonization, with small history, the story on a human scale."

-In September 2023, the English translation of On a Woman’s Madness, by Lucy Scott (published by Two Lines Press), was longlisted for the National Book Award for Translated Literature.
+In September 2023, the English translation of On a Woman's Madness, by Lucy Scott (published by Two Lines Press), was longlisted for the National Book Award for Translated Literature.
 In 2025, it was longlisted for the International Booker Prize.
 The gap between the original-language publication of this work in 1982 and its International Booker longlisting in 2025 is 43 years, the longest in the award's history.

-Roemer's 2024 novel Off-White, translated from the Dutch by Lucy Scott and David McKay, was described by Publishers Weekly as "a thought-provoking portrait of a fraught familial and colonial history".